szaske/TodoZ/README.md

-# React Native Starter
+# ToDo List

-A basic React-Native project to be used as a starting point for a new React Native project.
+A basic ToDo mobile application written in React Native.

 It includes a good set of web development tools; Prettier, ESLint, Flow & Jest.
 It is configured so that when files are git staged they will be linted, prettied and tested before being commited.